Second Home Mortgage Calculators

 If you’re looking into second home mortgages and are wondering how much you can afford first, it makes sense to research and start your budgeting with our specialist calculators.

-While they can’t replace a fully-informed broker having access to very specific likely cost scenarios, they are useful to get those all-important initial estimate figures to get you started on your mortgage application.
+While they can’t replace a fully-informed broker having access to very specific likely cost scenarios, they help get those all-important initial estimate figures to get you started on your mortgage application.

-Here we provide more information on how much you might be able to borrow for your ideal second home.
+Here, we provide more information on how much you can borrow for your ideal second home.

 How much can you borrow for a second home?

 This will depend on your income and financial circumstances as a whole.
-Of the lenders out there who are willing to offer mortgages on second homes, the majority are far more focussed on how well you are able to afford the loan, rather than caps on how much.
+Of the lenders willing to offer mortgages on second homes, the majority are far more focused on how well you can afford the loan rather than caps on how much.

 So, while they’ll still work out affordability on salary multiples – usually about 4.5x times or 5 times your annual salary – the deal breaker will always be whether you can comfortably afford repayments on both a first and second mortgage, which you will have to prove in your application.
 Some will even stretch to 6x income multiple for attractive borrowers.
 For example, HSBC stipulates that loans will be considered ‘if both loans can be serviced entirely from an applicant’s salary, subject to normal credit assessments’.

-You can get a better idea of how much you might be able to afford with a second home mortgage in our calculator, but please note, this is for guidance only.
-A broker who specialises in second home mortgages, like the ones we work with, can help you to determine figures more precisely.
+Our calculator can give you a better idea of how much you might be able to afford with a second home mortgage, but please note that this is for guidance only.
+A broker who specialises in second home mortgages, like the ones we work with, can help you determine figures more precisely.

 Mortgage Affordability Calculator